 There are no new data which would alter the yield estimates given in the 1996 Plenary Report.
 The yield estimates are based on commercial landings data only and have not changed since the 1992 Plenary Report.

-4.1 Estimates of fishery parameters and abundance
+4.1 Estimates of fishing mortality